pmean/build-website/text/06/SecondGrantPart2.md

 > caused, in large part, by the lack of hard data on scope and magnitude
 > of the problem with slow patient accrual.
 This research proposal asks
 > for \$15,000 for a pilot study to evaluate a random sample of 100
-> studies approved by the Children\'s Mercy IRB.
+> studies approved by the Children's Mercy IRB.
 This sample will
 > produce an estimate of the proportion of studies that fall behind
 > schedule, the proportion that end with fewer patients than originally
 > planned, and the average shortfall in those studies.
 A qualitative